Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Performance Evaluation

 In this section, we evaluate the impact of key parameters on the system performance, including the number of faulty RIS elements, RIS size, and transmit power.
 The proposed scheme is compared with the three benchmarks introduced earlier.
-We emphasize that both the MCRB results in the proposed scheme and the CRB results in the UB scheme are obtained under the condition that the SINR constraints are satisfied, guaranteeing the required communication performance.
-However, the SINR constraints in naive and random schemes are not guaranteed to be satisfied.
-Based on this premise, only the sensing performance measured by MCRB or CRB is presented in the following analysis.